FACULTY PLANNING STUDY ABROAD TRIPS

 Each student must complete the following:

 - ***Program Participation Agreement and Release and Waiver of Liability (if you have students under the age of 18 travelling with you, they should complete this version of the waiver instead).

-The completed Conduct forms should be scanned and emailed to the office of Student Conduct for review and approval.
-Please send them to firstname.lastname@example.org in one batch.
-That office will send them back to us, and we will notify you if any of your students have any conduct issues that would render them ineligible to study abroad.
+**Scan and email completed Conduct forms to the office of Student Conduct for review and approval, in one batch.
+We will notify you if any of your students have any conduct issues that would render them ineligible to study abroad.

 ***Scan and email completed Participation Waiver forms to Heather Pollock, in the education abroad office, in one batch.

 - Keep the contact info for the nearest U.S. Embassy or Consulate with you when you travel, in case you need to reach out to them for assistance.